MasterControlIncPublic/pdf.js/README.md

 * Configurably can allow printing (web/pdf_print_service.js)
 * Affect styling via css (web/pdf_thumbnail_view.js, web/viewer.css, web/viewer.html)
 * Removed dark theme (web/viewer.css)
-* Added presentation mode to the toolbar (web/toolbar.js)
+* Added presentation mode to the toolbar (web/toolbar.js, web/viewer.html)
+* Remove page scroll mode from the toolbar (web/viewer.html) (didn't feel intuitive that there were other pages to scroll to)
 * Include Global-complete styles (web/viewer.html)
 * Turned off rendering of form field values via HTML canvas due to issues with it rendering correctly with hardware acceleration on in Chromium browsers (the default) (core/annotation.js)
 * Changed AnnotationMode to "ENABLE" which disables interactive form fields.
 This setting may be dependent on the form field rendering change above. (web/app_options.js)